Harmless fantasy or fake news? Facebook users pretend Trump won the election

 NEW YORK -- Don't like the results of the recent Presidential election?
 Well, I've got a a website for you: Facebook, where thousands of heartbroken Trump supporters are living out a collective fantasy that the failed candidate and former reality TV star "is president" via social media.

-Yet heartbroken Republican Facebook users like Wesley Rogers insist otherwise, apparently unable to accept the results of the election.
-Indeed, Rogers is in the habit of visiting mainstream journalistic outlets covering Clinton's presidency to complain that the reporters are, "Such sad little snowflakes that they have to create a fake world since they can not handle the real one.
+Yet legions of heartbroken Republican Facebook are insisting otherwise, apparently because they are unable to accept the results of the election.
+Indeed, like many grief-stricken Trump fans, Facebook user Wesley Rogers is in the habit of visiting mainstream journalistic outlets to complain about reporters covering Clinton's presidency, calling them, "Such sad little snowflakes that they have to create a fake world since they can not handle the real one.
 MAGA!!
 TRUMP WON snowflakes."